 If you haven’t been educated in the evils of smoking by now, you must be living under a rock or on a deserted island with no outside communications to the world.
 Smoking a commercially produced cigarette has a prodigious list of negative side effects, ranging from smelly clothes, upholstery, carpets, hair and breath (at best) all the way up to cancer (at worst).

 In between are the side effects smoking produces when you have a chronic disease – not a respiratory one, although the list is pretty long there as well – but a condition affecting your muscles, bones, tendons, and ligaments; in other words, your musculoskeletal system.
+Check out Relief Factor Review which might be helpful to give relief from joint aches.

 Why Smoking is a Bad Habit?